 - the ladder should extend three feet above the climbing level

 - for every four feet of height, the ladder base needs to be one foot from the structure

 - always have three points of contact with the ladder, which means nothing should be carried in the hands when climbing.

 Fall protection is needed in lifts, which generally means occupants being secured to a proper anchor point.
 Small mistakes can be fatal so care is essential.

 10 Train Adequately

 Working at height is dangerous and proper training is vital to ensure safety.
-We can provide all the working at heights training or any other height safety training needed to ensure workers are confident at height and take all the necessary precautions to ensure their own safety and the safety of others.
+We can provide all the working at heights training needed to ensure workers are confident at height and take all the necessary precautions to ensure their own safety and the safety of others.